CAF referees head from DR Congo set for removal after AFCON 2025 final fallout

 CAF President Patrice Motsepe acknowledged fans’ complaints and claimed that the organisation is looking into the matter at the top level.

-CAF continued internal investigation, particularly into the officiating at AFCON, which was visibly questionable in Morocco.
+CAF continued its internal investigation, particularly into the officiating at AFCON, which has been tagged questionable.

 According to Africa Soccer, Kabene reportedly admitted to the allegations that he told his compatriot Ndala not to book Senegalese players during the extra time.